iOS 13 Causing iPad Activation Problems: How to Reactivate Your device

 There have also been several other bugs and glitches including an update verification error while updating.
 These minor glitches are however fixable as we have seen in step 2 above and since a software update often comes with better security, you cannot afford to ignore the upgrade.

-We hope you are able to get your iPad back in working order.
+We hope you can get your iPad back in working order.
 Let us know if the solution above works for you or any other problems you may be experiencing with the new upgrade.